-The English Department's goal is to develop in every Salisbury student the ability to read and think critically and analytically, and to write and speak with clarity and precision.
+The English Department's goal is to develop in you the ability to read and think critically and analytically, and to write and speak with clarity and precision.
 We strive to instill in our students a life-long love of reading through an understanding and appreciation of both the traditional canon of Western literature and the diversity of expression and ideas of different cultures.
 All courses include continual practice in writing, with emphasis on the expository essay as well as opportunities for creative and personal writing.
 Vocabulary development is stressed throughout the program.

 Advanced Placement English Language and Composition is available to qualifying fifth form students, while exceptional sixth form students may apply for Advanced Placement Literature and Composition.
 The English Department also offers honors sections at each form level, which motivated and capable students may apply to take.